 Regarding the 800 gram sleeping bag 'rule' in the WHW Challenge Race.
 It is 'ALSO' there to ensure a 'level playing field' for all the entrants and that everyone carries the same weight.
 Entrants should remember especially if they are a sub 24 hour person, that we have many competitors at the rear of the field who are 2,000 ft up the mountains on their second night without sleep and if they are immobilised, then the emergency bag and sleeping bag could be the difference between life and death for them.
 Anyone can twist an ankle, or knee, or it may even be someone else who you have to wait with who has taken a bad turn.
 The two items weigh less than 2.5 lbs and are well worth taking on training runs, as they give the confidence that you can survive for several days if things go pear-shaped.

-FIRST AID KITS (the items below are dependent on the race to either carry, or put these in 'drop bags' in ultras)
+ITEMS TO 'CONSIDER ONLY' CARRYING IN RACES (the items below are dependent on the race you are in to either carry, or put these in 'drop bags' in ultras)

-1. Most important is one or two packets of tissues in a pastic bag for the Loo.
+- Most important item is one or two packets of tissues in a pastic bag for the Loo.

-3. A strip of fabric Elastoplast and small light weight scissors for dealing with blisters, cuts, chaffing, etc and the scissors for cutting the elastoplast to the required lengths and for ragged nails.
+- Strip of fabric Elastoplast and small light weight scissors for dealing with bursting blisters, cuts, chaffing, etc and the scissors for cutting the elastoplast to the required lengths and for ragged nails.

 Note: Regarding the 'crisps' the bags can be cut in the top right corner (a 1 or 2 millimetre cut only) and the air can then be slowly squashed from the bag, without bursting it.
 Then shake the crisps to the bottom of the bag and fold the top of the bag over the bottom section, halfing its size.
 Then put an elastic band round 4 to 6 bags to keep them together, as they then do not take up much room.
 Because the potato is fried in high energy cooking oil the crisps are also an excellent food for ultras, as they have the nutrients needed, in oil, potatoes and salt (460 kcal per 100g/4x25 gram packets).
 Pure salt tends to leave a strong taste in a persons mouth, so better taken it on a piece of fruit, etc.